Is Your Baby Getting Enough Milk?

-Over the span of 24 hours, babies that were carried for a full term should nurse eight to twelve times for the first four weeks.
-After that, they should be fed seven to nine times per every 24 hours.
-Sometimes newborns will be so sleepy that they don’t wake up crying to be nursed.
-This can lead to them being underfed.
-A good check in is to examine their urine and bowel movements.
+Over the span of 24 hours, babies that were carried for a full term can be nursed up to eight to twelve times for the first four weeks depending on milk supply and appetite.
+After that, they may be fed approximately seven to nine times per every 24 hours.
+Sometimes newborns will be so sleepy that they don’t wake up crying to be nursed and this can lead to them being underfed.
+A good indicator is their urine and bowel movements.
 Five days after birth, well-fed infants should urinate six to eight times a day and have three or more bowel movements a day (these should be seedlike and pale yellow).

 It is also important to monitor your baby’s weight.
 It is very normal to see term babies experience a 7% decrease in body weight a few days after being born.
 They will regain this weight 1 to 2 weeks later.
 There is only cause for concern if babies loses 10% or more of their birth weight and don’t return to their starting weight.
 Household scales are not precise enough to weigh your baby; they must be weighed on a medical scale.
-Always weigh your baby both before and after a feed and always in the same outfit.
+Always weigh your baby both before and after a feed and always in the same outfit to ensure accurate readings.

 Doctors usually recommend that mothers breast feed for at least six months.
-However, women often stop breastfeeding early, especially women from higher-income countries.
-This occurs because sometimes breast feeding can be really hard for mother and baby.
-Having trouble is a totally normal experience.
+However, women often stop breastfeeding early, particularly with women from higher-income countries.
+This occurs because breast feeding can be really hard for both mother and baby.
+Having trouble is a common experience.
 Some women have a difficult time producing enough milk and some babies have a hard time feeding.
-Life style changes and lactation consultants can help you breastfeed with ease, if that’s what you want to do.
+Life style changes and lactation consultants can help you breastfeed with more ease.